AkashSCIENTIST/FactorFinder/README.md

 [(2, 1.0), (4, 0.961478955420308), (-2, -0.5279933204980993)]
 ```

-first line of output consists the correlation with respect to power (default value of n is 1).
+- first line of output shows the first three favorable power of input (most favorable to least favorable order.
-second line of output consists power as well as correlation value (default value of n i n1).
+- second line of output consists favorable powers and corresponding degree of correlation value (eg., the tuple (2, 1.0) denotes that the output is 100% directly proportional to the input).

 ### Example 2